MicrosoftDocs/globalization/globalization/methodology/software-internationalization.md

 Strings should be [externalized](../internationalization/externalize-resources.md) and you should avoid [concatenation](../internationalization/concatenation.md).
 Where supported by the resource file format, consider adding contextual metadata  to each string especially when [placeholders/variables](../internationalization/message-formatting.md) are used.
 You should avoid using text in images as images tend to be expensive to recreate during the translation process.

-It is best practice to externalize all strings; however, for strings that are not intended for end users such as debugging or logging messages, consider using separate resource files.
+It's best practice to externalize all strings; however, for strings that aren't intended for end users such as debugging or logging messages, consider using separate resource files.
 You can then choose whether to translate resource files that only contain debugging or logging messages.

 ## UI and translations

-Where possible, [responsive designs](../fonts-layout/adaptive-ui.md) support releasing localized versions of products faster, as you do not need to spend time resizing the UI due to string-length expansion or contraction.
+Where possible, [responsive designs](../fonts-layout/adaptive-ui.md) support releasing localized versions of products faster, as you don't need to spend time resizing the UI due to string-length expansion or contraction.
 You can plan for future localization into various languages using [pseudolocalization](../methodology/pseudolocalization.md).
-Pseudolocalization will allow you to validate how well your application responds to changes in string length and characters from different scripts or writing systems, and whether your application can support [mirroring](../fonts-layout/mirroring.md) for languages that use bidirectional writing systems.
+Pseudolocalization allows you to validate how well your application responds to changes in string length and characters from different scripts or writing systems.
+Pseudolocalization also allows you to validate whether your application can support [mirroring](../fonts-layout/mirroring.md) for languages that use bidirectional writing systems.

 [Icons, images, and colors](../fonts-layout/images-icons-colors.md) might need to be adapted for target markets.
-You should ensure that all of these can easily be customized.
+You should ensure that icons, images, and colors can easily be customized.

 Users should be able to interact with the product using appropriate [keyboards](../input/keyboards.md) or [input method editors](../input/input-method-editors.md) (IME).
-You should not assume that specific key combinations are available to users in other languages.
+You shouldn't assume that specific key combinations are available to users in other languages.

 ## Target market support

 You should ensure that your application is appropriate for users in your target markets.
-The scope of this work can be very broad, and can include:
+The scope of this work can be broad, and can include:

 - specific features to support the market
 - country/regional standards and legal requirements